-- 14 know where they have laid him.'
-After saying this, she turned round, and looked at Jesus standing there, but she did not know - 15 that it was Jesus.
-'Why are you weeping?
-Whom are you seeking?' he asked.
-Supposing him to be the gardener, Mary answered, 'If it was you, Sir, who carried him away, tell me where you have laid him, and I will take him away myself.' - 16 'Mary!' said Jesus.
-She turned round, and exclaimed in He- - 17 brew, 'Rabboni!' (or, as we should say, "teacher").
-'Do not hold me,' Jesus said, 'for I have not yet ascended to the Father.
-But go to my brothers, and tell them that I am ascending to him who - 18 is my Father and their Father, my God and their God.'
-Mary of Magdala went and told the disciples that she had seen the Master, and that he had said this to her. - In the evening of the same day the first day of the week after the doors of the room, in which the disciples were, had been shut because they were afraid of the religious authorities, Jesus came and stood among them and said, 'Peace be with - 20 you'; after which he showed them his hands and his side.
+- around, and looked at Jesus standing there, but she did not - 15 know that it was Jesus.
+"Why are you weeping?
+Whom are you seeking?" he asked.
+Supposing him to be the gardener, Mary answered, "If it was you, Sir, who carried him away, tell me where you have laid him, and I will take him away myself." - 16 "Mary!" said Jesus.
+She turned around, and exclaimed in He- - 17 brew, "Rabboni!" (or, as we should say, 'teacher').
+"Do not hold me," Jesus said, "for I have not yet ascended to the Father.
+But go to my brothers, and tell them that I am ascending to him who - 18 is my Father and their Father, my God and their God."
+Mary of Magdala went and told the disciples that she had seen the Master, and that he had said this to her. - In the evening of the same day the first day of the week after the doors of the room, in which the disciples were, had been shut because they were afraid of the religious authorities, Jesus came and stood among them and said, "Peace be with - 20 you"; after which he showed them his hands and his side.
 The - 21 disciples were filled with joy when they saw the Master.
-Again Jesus said to them, 'Peace be with you.
-As the Father has sent - 22 me as his messenger, so I am sending you.'
-After saying this, - 23 he breathed on them, and said, 'Receive the Holy Spirit; if you remit anyone's sins, they have been remitted; and, if you retain them, they have been retained.' - 24 But Thomas, one of the Twelve, called "The Twin," was not - with them when Jesus came; so the rest of the disciples said to him, 'We have seen the Master!'
+Again Jesus said to them, "Peace be with you.
+As the Father has sent - 22 me as his messenger, so I am sending you."
+After saying this, - 23 he breathed on them, and said, "Receive the Holy Spirit; if you remit anyone's sins, they have been remitted; and, if you retain them, they have been retained." - But Thomas, one of the Twelve, called 'The Twin,' was not - 25 with them when Jesus came; so the rest of the disciples said to him, "We have seen the Master!"

-'Unless I see the marks of the nails in his hands,' he exclaimed, 'and put my finger into the marks, and put my hand into his
+"Unless I see the marks of the nails in his hands," he exclaimed, "and put my finger into the marks, and put my hand into his and look at my hands; and place your hand here, and put it into

-- side, I will not believe it.'
+- 26 side, I will not believe it."
 A week later the disciples were again in the house, and Thomas was with them.
-After the doors had been shut, Jesus came and stood among them, and said, 'Peace - 27 be with you.'
-Then he said to Thomas, 'Place your finger here, and look at my hands; and place your hand here, and put it into
+After the doors had been shut, Jesus came and stood among them, and said, "Peace - 27 be with you."
+Then he said to Thomas, "Place your finger here,